BlenderVR/manual/manual/development/documentation.rst

 ------------

 .. note::
-  While this generates a local copy of the latest documentation, the Blender-VR project is hooked up with the `ReadTheDocs <http://readthedocs.org>`_ system.
+  While this generates a local copy of the latest documentation, the BlenderVR project is hooked up with the `ReadTheDocs <http://readthedocs.org>`_ system.
 This auto-compiles the documentation and make it available online everytime something is committed in the system.